open-mmlab/mmpose/docs/en/install.md

 ## Verify the installation

-To verify whether MMPose is installed correctly, we provide some sample codes to run an inference demo.
+To verify that MMPose is installed correctly, you can run an inference demo with the following steps.

 **Step 1.** We need to download config and checkpoint files.